-The main reason people find it hard to get their legs straight behind them is that their head is too high.
+People find it hard to get their legs straight behind them because their head is too high.

 Swimming with your face out of the water will make it very difficult to get your legs out behind you and into a good swimming position.

-As a beginner one of the most difficult parts of swimming to master is breathing and submerging.
-It is sometimes easier to swim without submerging at all, but this comes at a cost and that cost is an incorrect body position.
+As a beginner, one of the most difficult parts of swimming to master is breathing and submerging.
+It is sometimes easier to swim without submerging, but this comes at a cost, and that cost is an incorrect body position.

-Whatever swimming stroke you are trying to learn your face must be submerged at some point.
+Whatever swimming stroke you try to learn, your face must be submerged at some point.

-For front crawl your face needs to be submerged nearly all the time, unless you are rolling it to the side to take a breath.
+For front crawl, your face must be submerged nearly all the time unless you roll it to the side to take a breath.

-Try to swim a little slower and kick your legs (for front crawl) from the hips with completely relaxed ankles and feet.
-Then your feet will act like fins and you will find it easier to keep them out behind you kicking.
+Try to swim slightly slower and kick your legs (for front crawl) from the hips with completely relaxed ankles and feet.
+Then your feet will act like fins, and you will find it easier to keep them out behind you kicking.

 Remember, learning to swim is not all about kicking your legs and getting your legs straight out behind you.
-All parts of all swimming strokes come together to make a swimming stroke complete and make it efficient and easy.
+All parts of all swimming strokes come together to complete a swimming stroke and make it efficient and easy.

 Don’t kill yourself trying to focus on your legs!
 Work on your swimming strokes as a whole, concentrating on all parts.
-With some practice you will find your legs in the right place without focusing on them at all.
+With practice, you will find your legs in the right place without focusing on them.